wesley4546/youtubetranscription/README.md

  1) Run the `main.py` code in a python interactive console
  1) Enter in the YouTube URL
- 1) It will return a `youtubevideo` object named `youtube_video` which you can then access the information from.
+ 1) It will return a `youtubevideo` object named `yt_v` which you can then access the information from.

 ### `youtubevideo` class